Skip to main contentScroll Top

 Bang Po Beach

-Starting from the west, the first major beach north of Ko Samui is the large (4km!)
+Heading west, the first major beach north of Ko Samui is the long (4km!)
 Bang Po Beach (also spelled Bang Por).
-This relatively deserted and sparsely built-up beach offers a view of Ko Phangan.
+This relatively deserted and sparsely developed beach offers views of Ko Phangan.
+Note that its shallow waters aren't ideal for swimming, although they're perfectly adequate for snorkeling.
+Overall, it's a good spot if you're mainly looking for a quiet place to sunbathe and read in peace.

 For even more peace and quiet, there is also the small stretch of beach furthest west, Thong Plu, which allows you to see the islands of the Ang Thong archipelago in good weather and enjoy fine white sand all to yourself.